Roxane Napoli, Marketing Manager, Pilgrim Quality Solutions

 Don’t Wait until the Last Minute

-Medical device manufacturers need to transition to ISO 13485:2016 compliance by March of 2019.
+Medical device manufacturers need to transition to ISO 13485:2016 compliance by March 1, 2019.
 That is years away, but there are plenty of good reasons to start your transition now.
 ISO auditors will be incredibly strained over the next several years due to numerous standard changes within the medical device industry.
 Plus, companies that are up for recertification within the next three years will be strongly encouraged to comply with the 2016 version of the standards.

 Register for Our Upcoming Webinar

 Pilgrim also has a handle on the ISO 13485:2016 transition and we’re here to help you every step of the way.
-Register for the first webinar in our four-part series on the ISO 13485:2016 transition.
+Download the first webinar in our four-part series on the ISO 13485:2016 transition.
 In this webinar, you’ll learn how to perform an ISO 13485 gap analysis and get up to speed on the new standard.

 First in a Four-Part Series.
 Will Your Transition be a Marathon or a Sprint?